 Descartes’ stock has a tendency to trade above its 50-day line on a weekly chart.
 Pullbacks to that moving average line are typically in the -7% to -15% range.
 The rare correction is typically in the -20% to -30% range, and there have been fewer than 10 of these since 2013.
 The biggest by far was during the pandemic, when DSGX fell 50% from an all-time high of 47.4.

 The stock rebounded quickly and broke out to new highs in June 2020.
 Since then, DSGX moved steadily higher, putting in a fresh all-time high in November before correcting with broader markets.
 The stock (like everything else) is choppily trending lower and looking for a bottom at levels last seen in May of 2021.
 Longer term, I expect strong performance from DSGX.

 As always, if you’re interested in getting my research on the best small caps in the world, start your subscription to Cabot Small-Cap Confidential by clicking here now.

-*This post has been updated from an original version.
+*This post has been updated from an original version, published in 2019.